HopopOps/k8s-ldap-auth/README.md

   - name: my-user
     user:
       exec:
+        # In the following, we assume a binary called `k8s-ldap-auth` is
+        # available in the path.
+You can instead put a path to the binary.
+        # Windows paths do work with kubectl so the following would also work:
+        # `C:\users\foo\Documents\k8s-ldap-auth.exe`.
         command: k8s-ldap-auth

+        # This field is used by kubectl to fill a template TokenReview in
+        # `$KUBERNETES_EXEC_INFO` environment variable.
+Not currently used, it's
+        # might be in the future.
         apiVersion: client.authentication.k8s.io/v1beta1

         env:
+          # This environment variable is used with `k8s-ldap-auth` create an
+          # ExecCredential.
+Future version of this authenticator might not need
+          # it but you'll have to provide it for now.
           - name: AUTH_API_VERSION
             value: client.authentication.k8s.io/v1beta1

+          # You can fill a USER environment variable to your username if you
+          # want to bypass the USER from you system or to an empty one if you
+          # want the authenticator to ask you to provide it at runtime.
+          - name: USER
+            value: ""

         args:
           - authenticate

+          # This is the endpoint to authenticate against.
+Basically, the server
+          # started with `k8s-ldap-auth server` plus the `/auth` route, used for
+          # authentication.
           - --endpoint=https://k8s-ldap-auth/auth

         installHint: |
           k8s-ldap-auth is required to authenticate to the current context.
           It can be installed from https://github.com/vbouchaud/k8s-ldap-auth.

+        # This parameter, when true, tells `kubectl` to fill the TokenReview in
+        # the `$KUBERNETES_EXEC_INFO` environment variable with extra config
+        # from the definition of the specific cluster currently targeted.
+        # This is not used today but might be in the future to allow for custom
+        # rules on a per-cluster basis.
         provideClusterInfo: false
 ```

 ## Usage